Alawism: Other beliefs

 An Alawite man in Latakia, early 20th century.

 Other beliefs and practices include: the consecration of wine in a secret form of Mass performed only by males; frequently being given Christian names; entombing the dead in sarcophagi above ground; observing Epiphany, Christmas and the feast days of John Chrysostom and Mary Magdalene.
 The only religious structures they have are the shrines of tombs; and the book Kitab al-Majmu, which is supposedly a central source of Alawite doctrine, defines a trinity comprising Muhammad, Ali, and Salman the Persian.

 In addition, Alawism celebrates non-Muslim holidays like Gazwela, (Note: The Old New Year is celebrated on 13 January, and named as Gawzela Day (يوم القوزلة), as it means "igniting the fire" in Syriac language.)
-Akitu, (Note: The festival is celebrated on 17 April according to the Julian calendar, which is based on 4 April in the Gregorian calendar.)
-Eid al-Ghadir, Mid-Sha'ban, and Eid il-Burbara.
+Akitu, (Note: The festival is celebrated on 17 April according to the Julian calendar, which is based on 4 April in the Gregorian calendar.), and Eid il-Burbara.
 Alawism offers prayers for the intercession of some legendary saints, such as Khidr (Saint George) and Simeon Stylites.

 John Myhill of the Israeli institution of Begin–Sadat Center for Strategic Studies describes Alawism as Judeophilic and "anti-Sunni" since it posits that God's incarnations consist of the Israelite prophet Joshua (who conquered Canaan) in addition to the fourth Caliph, Ali.